skywoodsz/skywoodsz.github.io/_publications/2023-09-16-UnderReview.md

 ---
-title: "Whole-body Compliant Control for Quadruped Manipulator with Torque Saturation"
+title: "Whole-body Compliance Control for Quadruped Manipulator with Actuation Saturation of Joint Torque and Ground Friction"
 collection: publications
 permalink: /publication/2023-09-16-UnderReview
 excerpt: # 'This paper is about the number 1.
 The number 2 is left for future work.'